mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } MLSMessageAuth;
 ~~~~~

-The `signature` field in an MLSMessageAuth object is computed using the signing
+The signature is computed using `SignWithLabel` with label
-private key corresponding to the public key, which was authenticated by the
-credential at the leaf of the tree indicated by the sender field.
-The signature
-is computed using `SignWithLabel` with label `"MLSMessageContentTBS"` and with a content
+`"MLSMessageContentTBS"` and with a content that covers the message content and
-that covers the message content and the wire format that will be used for this message.
+the wire format that will be used for this message.
+If the sender's
-If the sender is a member of the group, the content also covers the
+`sender_type` is `Member`, the content also covers the GroupContext for the
-GroupContext for the current epoch, so that signatures are specific to a given
-group and epoch.
+current epoch, so that signatures are specific to a given group and epoch.

+The sender MUST use the private key corresponding to the following signature key
+depending on the sender's `sender_type`:

+* `member`: The signature key contained in the Credential at the leaf with the
+  sender's `LeafNodeRef`
+* `preconfigured`: The signature key contained in the Credential at the index
+  indicated by the `sender_id` in the `preconfigured_senders` group context
+  extension (see Section {{preconfigured-senders-extension}}).
+* `new_member`: The signature key depends on the `content_type`:
+  * `proposal`: The signature key in the credential contained in KeyPackage in
+    the Add proposal (see Section {{external-proposals}}).
+  * `commit`: The signature key in the credential contained in the KeyPackage in
+    the Commit's path (see Section {{external-initialization}}).

 ~~~~~
 struct {